-D‑Ribose Gummies: The Manufacturing Realities
+D‑Ribose Gummies: Manufacturing Realities You Need to Know

 D‑ribose gummies look simple on paper: add D‑ribose, build a gummy base, flavor it, and ship.
 In real production, D‑ribose changes the rules because it behaves less like a “bolt-on active” and more like a reactive, water-loving reducing sugar that can reshape color, texture, and stability.